12 Best Places to Visit in Bodhgaya, Bihar

 The next day, we travel to Gaya.
 You should include this place in your tour.

-In the early morning, we completed our breakfast and started our journey.
+Early in the morning, we finished breakfast and started our journey.
 We booked an auto-rickshaw to Gaya.
 Here, the main attraction is the Vishnupad Mandir.
-This temple is situated on the west side of the Falgu River and is significant for the Hindu religion.
+This temple is situated on the west bank of the Falgu River and is significant to Hinduism.

 Spiritual ceremonies are organised after people’s deaths to give peace to their souls.
-Rituals are also performed in that place to give their ancestors’ souls peace.
-This place’s name is Gaya, from the name ‘Gayaasur’.
+Rituals are also performed there to give their ancestors’ souls peace.
+This place is called Gaya, after the name ‘Gayaasur’.

-According to Hindu Mythology, Lord Vishnu kept his foot on the head of Gayasur, and the footmarks are still there in that place of worship.
+According to Hindu Mythology, Lord Vishnu stood on the head of King Gayasur, and the footprints are still there at that place of worship.

 Our next stop was Mangla Gouri Temple.
 On Tuesday, the Temple was overcrowded for puja, so we couldn’t see the idol.
-We had a good time in the temple and then moved to the main market of Gaya.
+We had a good time at the temple, then moved on to the main market in Gaya.
 It’s similar to any market in Kolkata.

 After lunch in the Gaya market area, we booked an auto and returned to our place.

-After we had some rest, in the evening, we visited new places in Buddha Gaya again.
+After we rested in the evening, we visited new places in Buddha Gaya again.
 We visited two Monasteries and a Buddhist Meditation centre; this meditation centre is a Buddhist school where children learn about Buddhist culture and Rituals along with traditional education.

 From there, we took a Toto car to the Main temple of Buddha Gaya.
 Before entering, we had to put our shoes, phone, camera, etc., in the nearby stall.
 There are many shops where you can put that stuff for free.
 If you wish, you can carry a camera for a 100-rupee fee.

-Lastly, we visited Wat Thai Temple, Bangladesh monastery, and a few more monasteries in Bodhgaya before returning to the hotel.
+Lastly, we visited Wat Thai Temple, a Bangladeshi monastery, and a few more monasteries in Bodhgaya before returning to the hotel.
 The next day, we left Bodhgaya for Rajgir tourism.
 On the way to Rajgir, we found the village of Dashrath Manjhi.

 Read Best Kurseong to Darjeeling toy train travel guide from Kolkata